alyssavanerelli/grahami/maker/Final filtering/README.md

 - Uses `python3`
 - Input
   - The blast output 6
-  - Transcript fasta file
+  - BLAST database fasta file
   - Transcript gff file
-- Copy `annie.py` script from [here](https://github.com/genomeannotation/annie/blob/master/annie.py)
+- Download `.zip` file from [here](http://genomeannotation.github.io/annie/), upload it to amarel, and unzip.
 - **Output**
   - Product annotation in the form `<mrna_id> product <product>`
     - Use the blast file to get the dbxref for the associated mrna